dibhell/SBH/README.md

 ## Deployment note

 When serving the app from a subpath (e.g., GitHub Pages), set Vite's `base` option so assets like the cosmic favicon and overlay logo resolve correctly through `import.meta.env.BASE_URL`.
+Make sure the base value ends with a trailing `/` so generated asset paths stay valid.

 ## How to approve and merge when you are the only reviewer